tommeagher/pycar14/README.md

 oooooooooooo~~~~.88~oooooooooooooooooooooooooooooooooooooooooooooooo
             d8888P
 ```

+#For the current version of the PyCAR class, visit [the maintained repo here](https://github.com/ireapps/pycar).

 ##Python mini boot camp at #NICAR14 in Baltimore

 Let's use [Wakari.io](http://www.wakari.io/) bundles for this class.
 At the end, we'll give you everything working in Github.